fohristiwhirl/js_object_model/README.md

 class JS_Array (JS_Object):     # FIXME: handle the magical "length" property; add .push()

-    @classmethod
+    @staticmethod
-    def actualkey(self, key):   # Return an int if we should access the array, otherwise return a string
+    def actualkey(key):         # Return an int if we should access the array, otherwise return a string

         if type(key) is int:
             return key